LYU-Shulun-CN/web-demystified-note/README.md

 ## What is "The Web" and how does it work? | Web Demystified, Episode 0 | The Web
 > Jeremie Patonnier offers an overview of **what the web is and how it works**.
 If you're just getting started on the web, this is an important overview for you!

-The web is a collection of documents that will be requested by a browser from a server.
+1.The web is a collection of documents that will be requested by a browser from a server.
 > **1.Documents are available on servers.**

-Each document is accessible through a web address.
+2.Each document is accessible through a web address.
 > **2.Documents are accessible through a web address.**

-The browser will mix all the necessary documents to turn any HTML document into a nice web page.
+3.The browser will mix all the necessary documents to turn any HTML document into a nice web page.
 > **3.Browsers mix documents to render web pages.**

 ![What the web is and how it works.](images/what-the-web-is-and-how-it-works.png)